-Investing in the stock market is one of the best ways to grow your wealth.
-Investing in stocks can serve as a reliable passive income stream that protects your capital against inflation.
+Investing in the stock market is one of the best ways to make money and grow your wealth.
+Stock investing can serve as a reliable passive income stream that protects your capital against inflation.
 In addition, many companies share a portion of their profits with investors in the form of periodic dividends.
 Lastly, your investments help fuel the growth of companies.
 Businesses can use the capital raised from shares sold to fund new ventures, projects, and research, upgrade equipment, and other activities.

 What Are Stocks?